Shubhamdutta2000/Php-Admin-Panel-with-MySQL/README.md

 # Php-Admin-Panel
-> Admin panel where admin can able to add tender and eoi with pdf upload feature.
+> Admin panel where admin can able to add, view and delete tender and eoi with pdf upload feature with proper authentication with mysql database.

 <br />